Omsingh88/Deployment-of-2048-Game-Application-on-Amazon-EKS-Using-ALB-Ingress-Controller-/README.md

   --set region=<region> \
   --set vpcId=<your-vpc-id>
 ```
-Verify the Deployment
+10. Verify the Deployment
-Check if the ALB Ingress Controller is running:
+Check if the ALB Ingress Controller has been successfully deployed.
 ```
 kubectl get deployment -n kube-system aws-load-balancer-controller
 ```
-Access the Application
+11. Access the 2048 Game Application
 Finally, check the ingress to get the address or domain to access the application in your browser:
 ```
 kubectl get ingress -n game-2048